Student wins prestigious nursing award

 Nursing student Banjo Tamiru has won the Mary Seacole Award for Outstanding Contribution to Diversity and Inclusion at the Student Nursing Times Awards 2023.

-The awards, held in London on Friday, bring together the nursing community to shine a light on the brightest talent making their way into the profession, highlighting excellence in all specialties of student nursing.
+The awards, held in London on Friday, bring together the nursing community to shine a light on the brightest talent making their way into the profession, highlighting excellence in all specialities of student nursing.

 Banjo said,